To familiarize students with how machines help people grow food.

-Either individually or in pairs, have students imagine that they have been hired by Farm Machines USA, Inc., to create colorful posters that advertise their new line of farm machines—the Big Tractor, the Powerful Plow, the Cutting Combine, and the Weed Cultivator.
+Either individually or in pairs, have students imagine that they have been hired by Farm Machines USA, Inc., to create colorful posters that advertise their new line of farm machines—the Big Tractor, the Powerful Plow, the Helpful Planter, and the Cutting Harvester.

 All posters should display a machine in a big and bright way, along with a title of the machine and a brief explanation of how the machine can help farmers grow crops more efficiently.
 Have students present their posters when finished, compare them with others, and address questions like these:

 - Which farm machine do you think is the most important to farmers?

 - What would farmers do if they did not have a _______ (machine)?